writethedocs/www/docs/conf/au/2017/tickets.rst

 * Wifi throughout the event
 * Meeting lots of fantastic people in a spacious, inviting venue

-Independent Tickets
+Standard Tickets
 -------------------

-Purchase this ticket if you are paying for yourself, work at a non-profit or a start-up, for the government, or if your company is paying for your attendance.
+Purchase this ticket unless you qualify for the Student ticket.

-* **40 AUD Independent**
+* **40 AUD Standard Ticket**

 Student or Unemployed
 ---------------------